Feature Flags in Next.js: Safer Deploys, Rollbacks Without Drama

 The challenge with Next.js is coordinating server and client.
 The HTML the server generates and what React hydrates need to tell the same story — especially when the flag affects visible UI or important data.

-• User identity: for segmentation ("only this customer"), you need a stable identifier — account, tenant, signed cookie.
+- User identity: for customer-level segmentation you need a stable identifier — account, tenant, signed cookie.
 Without identity, you can only do anonymous percentages or environment-based rules.

 LaunchDarkly: Real-World Experience